No crowds, no press, no bother

 The Moon, the planets, meteors, nebulae, star clusters, galaxies, binary stars, constellations.
 Conjunctions, oppositions, Jovian moon transits.
 They are all there, if not all the time then at least for long durations annually, every night for the taking.

 This will also be a useful opportunity to push the cause of light pollution.
-Though the wonders of the cosmos are out there, too much of our planet is poisoned by the sickly orange sky glow that ranks with any other pollution source.
+Though the wonders of the cosmos are out there, too much of our planet is plagued by the sickly orange sky glow that ranks with any other pollution source.
 Few people know about it, as it is not easy to realize, but artificial lighting at night distorts ecosystems.
 If you don’t believe me, try sleeping with your bedroom light on, every night.

 So even if the weather forces me to miss the eclipse, I know it will not be the end-all, because of all the amazing things in the sky and all the other astronomical events, including eclipses, to come.
 The clouds cannot win every time!